 A difficult thing is to get rid of built elements that look nice but don’t do the job.
-The fireplace was old and to either side of it there was some kind of storage, and in front of it all was most noteworthy a great limestone bench.
+The fireplace was old and to either side of it there was some kind of bric a brac storage, and in front of it all was most noteworthy a great limestone bench.

-While we were we used to sitting on the bench and talk,and it looked good as well, it had to go to improve the storage space.
+While we were used to sitting on the bench and talk about our plans, and it looked good as well, it had to go to improve the storage space.
 Now full height wardrobes sit on each side of the new fireplace.

 A fireplace-TV wall is a standard combination now days and since flat TV’s came out, not a problem to achieve.
 The Fireplace was outdated hence a problem as it was 15 years old.
 Now days much more efficient “Sealed” units are used.